phoebehala/web5_where-to-go/README.md

 # Where To Go
-> To find places nearby
+> To find places nearby.
 > Live demo [_here_](https://mystifying-bell-0b2b31.netlify.app).

 ## Table of Contents